DFE-Digital/npq-registration/docs/database_seeding.md

   rake 'large_seed:background'
 ```

-This will set off a background job, to repeatedly run our application and declaration seeds,
+This will set off a background job, to repeatedly run our application and declaration seeds.
-which should result in ~20,000 applications and ~20,000 declarations, and ~17,000 users being created in the database.

 To check on the progress of the background job, run the task `rake large_seed:check`.